Canon 7D II vs Sony A6500

 Studio photographers will appreciate that the Canon 7D II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the A6500 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the A6500 followed on from the Sony A6300.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 7D II better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.